 - Track and Field

 - Swim Team

 Our School Plan

 - We have a strong focus on Literacy and all staff is committed to delivering a balanced literacy program.
 We have the support of a Literacy Improvement Project Teacher and Educational Assistant.
-We have a leveled book room and all students participate in a home reading program with monthly celebrations and draw prizes.
-We are working in partnership with the Rotary Club to revitalize our library and computer lab.
-The Rotary Club also supports our grade three students through the All Star Reading Program.
+The Rotary Club supports our grade three students through the All Star Reading Program.

-- Our two special education teachers and six E.S.L teachers support our students in developing English Language skills and learning skills strategies necessary for maximizing each student’s learning.
+- Our special education teachers and E.S.L teachers support our students in developing English Language skills and learning skills strategies necessary for maximizing each student’s learning.

 - Our staff receives ongoing professional development on Balanced Literacy and the use of data to inform instructional practice.

 - Our Code of Conduct guides us as we build a culture of respect so that all staff, students and volunteers welcome and embrace our multi-cultural student population at Hess Street.
 Respect and problem solving are modeled and explored through daily interactions and the curriculum.
 We will continue to work to create an awareness, acceptance and celebration of our cultural similarities and differences, customs and beliefs so that we can all feel safe and accepted as we work and learn together.

 - The Rotary Club runs the “The All Star Reading Program”, sponsors visits by Authors, is supporting the revitalization of our school library and computer lab and provides celebrations for our students such as our Christmas pancake breakfast.

 - Community groups and churches offer both monetary and volunteer assistance.

 - SISO works closely with our new immigrants by providing translators and information about community resources.